 (2) offers to render professional alcohol and drug counseling services relative to the abuse of or the dependency on alcohol or other drugs to the general public or groups, organizations, corporations, institutions, or government agencies for compensation, implying that the person is licensed and trained, experienced or expert in alcohol and drug counseling;

-(3) holds a valid license issued under sections 148C.01 to 148C.11 to engage in the practice of alcohol and drug counseling; or
+(3) holds a valid license issued under this chapter to engage in the practice of alcohol and drug counseling; or

 (4) is an applicant for an alcohol and drug counseling license.

 Subd.
 2a.
 Alcohol and drug counselor academic course work.
 "Alcohol and drug counselor academic course work" means classroom education, which is directly related to alcohol and drug counseling and meets the requirements of section 148C.04, subdivision 5a, and is taken through an accredited school or educational program.

 Subd.
 2b.
 Alcohol and drug counselor continuing education activity.
 "Alcohol and drug counselor continuing education activity" means clock hours that meet the requirements of section 148C.075 and Minnesota Rules, part 4747.1100, and are obtained by a licensee at educational programs of annual conferences, lectures, panel discussions, workshops, seminars, symposiums, employer-sponsored inservices, or courses taken through accredited schools or education programs, including home study courses.
 A home study course need not be provided by an accredited school or education program to meet continuing education requirements.